-Back in 2005, still seven years before I sold my first book, I saw a movie called Murderball about wheelchair rugby.
+Back in 2005, still seven years before I sold my first book, I saw a documentary called Murderball about wheelchair rugby.
 The men were hardcore alpha males, very athletic and confident and full of testosterone.

 My first thought was that ‘someone’ should write a hero like that because they were really sexy, but I didn’t see myself as up to the task.
 I hadn’t even sold a book yet and I was still playing things very safe.

 Fast forward to 2019 and I watched the new season of Veronica Mars.
 Spoiler alert, the ending sucked.
 I was so annoyed, I decided to rewrite that ending more palatably where, instead of her husband dying, my hero, Giovanni, fakes his death.
-Freja secretly knows he’s alive and is trying to flush him out to prove it.
+Freja suspects he’s alive and is trying to flush him out to prove it.
 When he surfaces, there’s built-in conflict because she’s furious he let her believe for one second that he was actually dead.

 So I pitched it to my editor while pitching some other stories and I actually said, “I’ve always wanted to do a James Bond sexy spy-guy so maybe this hero could be an ambassador or something and does secret spy stuff and fakes his death and what do you think?”